AngryCarrot789/WPFDarkTheme/readme.md

 Here's a preview of the latest update: (Order is: Light, ColourfulLight, Dark, ColourfulDark).
 ![](newPreview.png)
 # Latest Updates (time is from bottom to top)
 - Finally added a shadow to windows.
 Also added drop shadows to tooltips, context menus and menuitems.
+These shadows however do introduct another thing... when resizing the window, a white border apears along the axis youre resizing in.
+It dissapears as soon as the window has fully re-drawn (aka after you stop resizing). idk how to fix this but tbh its not that big of a deal so it can just be ignored
 - Had to change the slider to fix the orientations and the tick placements. they now no longer have the blue trail after them. although i could try and add it later
 - Colourful Light/Dark theme has arrived! i find the Colourful light theme and original dark theme go well, but that's my opinion ;)
 - Themed the titlebar!
 All of the buttons' functionality (close, minimize, autothing) automatically apply to any window.